Website Speed

 Should I also resize the image, not just compress it?

 Yes, when possible.
-Compression reduces file size at the same dimensions, but if your image is much larger than its display size, for example a 2400 pixel wide photo shown in a 800 pixel wide column, resizing first removes far more excess data than compression alone.
+Compression reduces file size at the same dimensions, but if your image is much larger than its display size, for example a 2400 pixel wide photo shown in an 800 pixel wide column, resizing first removes far more excess data than compression alone.
 For the best result, resize to your display dimensions first, then compress.